flemesre/PHYS-449-final-project/Documentations/cnn.md

 non-linear leaky rectified linear unit (LeakyReLU) [51] activation function"

 ## 3
+"The initial weights of the kernels in a layer were set following the Xavier initialization technique"

+"The weights [of the fully-connected layers] were initialized using the same Xavier initialization technique used for the kernel weights of the convolutional layers."

+But what about the biases?

+# Issues

+## 1
 can't do both data processing and dataloading on my gpu?

 ```